 A combination of xeriscaping and typical landscaping is permitted.
-At a minimum there shall be one 2-inch caliper ornamental/shade tree shall be planted in the front yard space of a lot.
-Depending on the percentage of xeriscaping in the front yard, the remaining area shall provide typical landscaping as stated above in an amount relative to the percentage of remaining yard.
+At a minimum there shall be one 2-inch caliper ornamental/shade tree shall be planted in the front yard, the remaining area shall provide typical landscaping as stated above in an amount relative to the percentage of landscaping as stated above in an amount relative to the percentage of remaining yard.
 The ground cover shall be provided of sufficient size to protect against run-off of the ground material.